 - CAS DR 300 Intensive German Language and Culture (4 credits)

 - Students will be placed in intermediate (Level I) or advanced German (Level II) depending on their language proficiency.
 The class meets for four hours, four days a week, to enable rapid development of communication skills (speaking, writing, reading, and listening).
 It also trains students in strategies for functioning in German culture in social, practical, and academic contexts.
 On the fifth day of each week, students take a field trip designed to engage them directly with the life and institutions of German society.

 Students begin their internships during week nine and work for an average of 30 hours a week.
 They also enroll in two or more courses at Technische Universität Dresden (TUD) and attend three to four faculty-directed sessions on the academic component of their internship.
 During the final week of the program, students attend a capstone seminar in which they deliver the final presentations on their academic internship projects.

 Note: Syllabi are for course approval and reference only.
 Students will receive up-to-date syllabi when their courses begin.

-Past internship providers have included The University Clinic of TU Dresden, The Salvation Army, Occupational Therapist’s Practice Maike Dietz
+- Past internship providers have included the University Clinic of TU Dresden, the Salvation Army, Occupational Therapist Practice of Maike Dietz

-Work in social activist organizations, environmental organizations, human rights organizations and associated government departments.
-Past internships have included Saxonian Office for Environmental Protection, Foreigner’s Council, and The Salvation Army.
+- Work in social activist organizations, environmental organizations, human rights organizations, and associated government departments.
+Past internships have included the Saxonian Office for Environmental Protection, Foreigner’s Council, and the Salvation Army.